~ Search for the Golden Boomerang ~

 Prospecting for regional season words

-I have been writing haiku in this region since 1997.
-For three years my mother and I held weekly ginko in the Brunswick Valley.
+I have been writing haiku in this region since 1997, including three years' of weekly ginko with my

 Rethinking kigo and seasonal words